-This is the first garden visitors see on the approach from the Visitor Centre and was designed in the classic Italian Renaissance style, as at “La Mortola”, by the Hanburys.
-In the 1930s the beautiful formal lily pond was edged with Portland stone flags, interplanted with hummocks of thyme and dwarf festucas.
-Large terracotta pots and amphorae filled with geraniums were placed in Mediterranean fashion at the corners of the pool.
-At one end there was a delightful summerhouse and the steps leading to a viewing mound and Greek temple at the other.Read More
+This is the first garden visitors see on the approach from the Visitor Centre at the Animal Park and was designed in the classic Italian Renaissance style, as at “La Mortola”, by the Hanburys.
+In the 1930s the beautiful formal lily pond was edged with Portland stone flags, interplanted with hummocks of thyme and Dwarf Festuca.

 The Brick Garden

 This Garden lies at the intersection of the two-main north-south and east-west axes.
 It is a completely enclosed circular garden with neatly clipped box edges geometrically arranged in crescents around a central bed divided by brick paths and surrounded by high yew hedges.
 The statues are of Henry III, Richard III, Charles II and Queen Anne and originate from the Palace of Westminster (1840).

 Dark velvety green clipped yew hedges and pillars of yew topiary frame the entrance and lead the visitor from the Brick Garden down the steps into the Herbaceous Border terminated by a stone birdbath.

 This is the traditional English double herbaceous border densely planted with a rich variety of herbaceous perennials and in true Victorian/Edwardian style was originally designed to be in full glory and a riot of colour in July and August when the owners were in the country.

 This is the heart of the Edwardian Garden created by Lady Dorothy Hanbury and was formerly the Hanburys’ Rose Garden before the roses were removed due to rose sickness.
 It was named the Crown Garden to represent the clipped coronet of yew planted in Edwardian times with an ornamental stone well sitting as a centrepiece.